magentabusiness/magentabusiness.github.io/docs/paas/eu/solution-templates/swimming-pool-scada-system.md

         title: 'Click the "pencil" icon to open the time series configuration;'
     1:
         image: https://img.thingsboard.io/solutions/swimming_pool_scada_system/time-series-section-2-pe.png
         title: 'Here, you can configure the processing of incoming data.
-These settings will be interpreted in ThingsBoard as device telemetry data.'
+These settings will be interpreted in IoT Hub as device telemetry data.'

 rpc-requests-section-1:
     0: